OttaviaE/implicitMeasures/README.md

 ## Example

 This is a basic example which shows you how to compute the IAT *D-score*.
-More detailed examples are given the package vignettes.
+More detailed examples are given in the package vignettes.

 ``` r
 library(implicitMeasures)